William A. Brookshire Military Museum

 The William A. Brookshire LSU Military Museum is located in Memorial Tower.
 The museum is a repository for artifacts and memorabilia reflecting the university’s rich military history and heritage.

-Plans include exhibitions and collections related to the history of ROTC at LSU, involvement of LSU faculty, staff, and students in America’s wars and conflicts, the university’s military leaders and Cadets of the Ole War Skule.
-One wing will be devoted primarily to permanent exhibits, and the other wing will house rotating exhibits which will change on a scheduled basis.
+The museum features exhibits that tell the history of ROTC at LSU, involvement of LSU faculty, staff, and students in America’s wars and conflicts, the university’s military leaders, and Cadets of the Ole War Skule.

 The museum is made possible through the generous philanthropic support of many LSU alumni and friends, including leadership gifts by the Brookshire Foundation and family, Tiger Athletic Foundation, Art E. Favre, the Irene W. and C.B.
 Pennington Foundation, Laura and Buddy Leach, Susan and Richard A. Lipsey, Ann and Clarence P. Cazalot Jr., Frank W. Harrison Jr., Kathy and Roy O. Martin III, and Lillian and Jimmy Maurin.